 The aim of my dissertation is to capture the impact of organizing major sport events on the development of the region, from a social and economic perspective.
 The focus will be on the sustainability of investments associated with organizing these events and assessing the importance of the region.
 I choose Nové Město na Moravě as a model region where regular international sporting events (mountain bikes and biathlon) are organized

-The outcome of the work should be the evaluation of research questions.
+The outcome of the work should be the evaluation of the following research questions:

 Can sport events affect the region's development?

 Are the events associated with organizing sport events beneficial and sustainable for the region and beyond?

 The work will also include an article devoted to the irritation index (Doxey index), which will monitor the negative aspects of sport events from the perspective of local people.

 The main research methods will be questionnaires and structured interviews, which will be supplemented by statistical data obtained from the interviewed organizations and the Municipal Authority of Nové Město na Moravě.
 As part of the analysis of the local population's view of organizing sport events, I would like to use mental maps to get a picture of the spatial barriers that these events present to residents.